reshamas/reshamas.github.io/_posts/2018-05-08-resource-guide-for-women-in-data-science.md

 ## Supporting Organizations

 You can support any of these organizations by:
-- Subscribing to their newsletters and keeping up with their mission and projects
+- Subscribing to their newsletters
+- Be informed of their mission and projects
 - Sharing their mission and projects with others
 - Building a relationship with the organizations
 - Participating in events and networking